johnhansen97/kc-summer-2018/README.md

 # KC Summer 2018 Todo List
-A list of things to do in Kansas City this summer
+A list of things to do in Kansas City this summer.

 ## Attractions
 * KC Royals game